-The largest Medieval manuscript in the world, believed to have been the work of a single monk in Bohemia (in modern Czechia), it’s not its 620 pages at three-feet in size that makes it remarkable; it’s the Devil contained therein.
+The largest Medieval manuscript in the world is believed to have been the work of a single monk in Bohemia (in modern Czechia).
+Nevertheless, it’s not its 620 pages at three-feet in size that makes it remarkable; it’s the Devil contained therein.

 Literally meaning “giant book,” the Codex Gigas was created in the 13th century and originally stored in the Benedictine monastery at Podlažice.
-The manuscript contains not only the New and Old Testaments but an assortment of other shorter texts addressing matters of extreme practicality for the time: exorcism, grammar, a calendar, and medical works, to name a few.
+The manuscript contains not only the New and Old Testaments but also an assortment of other shorter texts addressing matters of extreme practicality for the time: exorcism, grammar, a calendar, and medical works, to name a few.